brunokatekawa/credit_card_clustering/README.md

 # 3.0 The solution

-In this project, I manage to build a model that intakes data from customers, clusters them into five different groups and extracts their main characteristics in order to prescribe a business marketing strategy.
+In this project, I manage to build a model that intakes data from customers, clusters them into **five different groups** and extracts their main characteristics in order to **prescribe a business marketing strategy**.

+(Wait until the gif starts.)

 ![](img/clusters_tsne_3d.gif)